 Cattedrale dell’Immacolata

-The Cathedral of Ozieri was built between the 14th and 15th as the center of the diocese of Bisarcio.
-In the mid-15th century, the cathedral underwent several restoration works and was enlarged following the Gothic-Catalan style.
+The Cathedral of Ozieri was built between the 14th and 15th centuries as the center of the diocese of Bisarcio.
+In the mid-15th century, it underwent several restoration works and was enlarged following the Gothic-Catalan style.
 In the 19th century, another restoration work was carried out, following the Neoclassical style.

 Chiesa dei Santi Cosma e Damiano

-A religious building that dates back to the late 16th century, the Church of Saints Cosmas and Damian was attached to the convent of the Capuchin friars of Ozieri, active until the 19th century.
+The Church of Saints Cosmas and Damian dates from the late 16th century and was attached to the convent of the Capuchin friars of Ozieri, active until the 19th century.

 The building features a mannerist facade on the exterior that alternates with the inhabited buildings.
 The interior features a central nave with three chapels on the left side.
 You can also see wooden furnishings and paintings dating from the 17th and 18th centuries.